- Advisory Board

 In 1988, State lawmakers enacted Public Act 511 (PA511), which is also referred to as the Michigan Community Corrections Act.
 The purpose of PA511 was to divert non-violent felons from prison by providing local units of government with funding to develop local sentencing options in lieu of prison.

-This group is offered weekly to eligible offenders in the Eaton County Jail and weekly to eligible offenders in the community at a separate location.
+This group is offered weekly to eligible offenders in the Eaton County Jail.
 The curriculum is designed to provide participants with skills to reduce their likelihood of recidivism.
 Skills taught include 1) Realistic Expectations, 2) Healthy Relationships, 3) Managing Your Time, 4) Handling Social Influences, 5) Road Blocks in Transition, 6) Thinking, 7) Authority Figures, 8) Anger, 9) Safety Net, 10) Tactics and Thinking Errors.

 Outpatient Substance Use Disorder Treatment